On the Steiner property for planar minimizing clusters. The anisotropic case: Proof of the main result

-\end{lem} \begin{proof} By standard approximation, it is enough to prove the inequality for a polygonal set $E\subseteq\R^2$.
-Under this assumption, a classical result from Gustin (see~\cite{Gustin}) says that $E$ can be covered with countably many balls $B_i=B(x_i,r_i)$ in such a way that
+\end{lem} \begin{proof} By standard approximation, it is enough to prove the inequality for a smooth set $E\subseteq \textsf{D}$, and we can call $E_i$ its connected components.
+For every $i$, we take an arbitrary point $x_i\in E_i$ and call $r_i$ the diameter of $E_i$.
+We have then